Gavin Sheets Player Props: White Sox vs. Orioles

 Gavin Sheets At The Plate

-- In four of nine games this year (44.4%), Sheets has reached base via hit, and that includes multiple hits twice.
+- In four of 10 games this season (40.0%), Sheets has reached base via hit, and that includes multiple hits twice.

-- He has not gone deep in his nine games this year.
+- In 10 games played this season, he has not hit a long ball.

-- Sheets has an RBI in one game this year, and it was more than one in that game.
+- Sheets has driven in a run in one game this season, and it was more than one in that game.

-- He has scored in three games this season (33.3%), but has had no multi-run games.
+- He has scored a run in three of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.